-These days, live streaming is becoming more and more affordable, allowing content creators to broadcast different live events to their audiences.
-Broadcasting equipment is cheaper than ever before, leading to an overall democratization of the industry – it’s not just media giants who can create and broadcast live events, it’s small website owners or small teams of content creators as well.
+These days, live streaming has become affordable, allowing content creators to broadcast different live events to their audiences.
+Remarkably cheap broadcasting equipment is leading to an overall transformation of the industry – not only media giants can create and broadcast live events but also small website owners or small teams of content creators can carry out.

-WpStream is also a part of this change, allowing content producers of all kinds and sizes to broadcast their live events easier than ever before.
-Despite the fact that broadcasting live events is already quite accessible, small businesses are taking steps to tweak and optimize their systems and get higher quality broadcasts with lower budgets – and multi camera live streaming is a part of that.
+WpStream, also a part of this change, is allowing content producers of all kinds and sizes to broadcast their live events.
+Despite the fact that broadcasting live events is already quite accessible, small businesses are taking steps to tweak and optimize their systems and get higher quality broadcasts with lower budgets – and multi-camera live streaming is a part of that.

-There are plenty of events where multi camera live streaming is simply not an option – this can be due to logistics or other restraints which are unrelated to the streaming platform you are using or your equipment.
+There are plenty of events where multi-camera live streaming is simply not an option – this can be due to logistics or other restraints that are unrelated to the streaming platform being used or your equipment.

-Since multi-cam live streaming is a bit more complex than single-cam streaming, there are a few roles which need to be filled out in order for the system to work.
-While it does not necessarily mean that a team is needed, the streamer must be able to do the work of different roles, such as:
+Since multi-cam live streaming is a bit more complex than single-cam streaming, there are a few roles that need to be filled out in order for the system to work.
+While it does not necessarily require a team, the streamer must be able to do the work of different roles, such as:

 - A technical director